LLazyEmail/markdown-to-email/README.md

 - Replacer v.0.4 working fine
 - Methods in package/* might be broken for some time
 - **Generator Module was moved out into https://github.com/LLazyEmail/generator-module**
 - **Replacer for React DOM right now is broken.
-I'm moving it out into https://github.com/LLazyEmail/_trying-lit**
+I'm moving it out into https://github.com/LLazyEmail/react-plain-template-example**
+- **React version isn't working now.
+Probably we'll skip few releases and make it work as it should be.**

 # Markdown to email template generator